ameliaritger/Ritger-2019-Corynactis-urchin-deterrence/README.md

 ---|---|-----------
-kelp consumption analysis.R | Analyze kelp consumption | This works through data organization and analysis of urchin foraging behavior minus video analysis; analysis with mixed model ANOVA. video analysis.R | Analyze trial videos | This works through data organization and analysis of urchin foraging behavior using videos shot by GoPro Hero 3+; each tile containing Corynactis was subject to one trial for video analysis. water temperature.R | Average water temperatures | This works through data analysis of water temperature during experiment, separated by location (either campus point wet lab or Marine Biotech balcony. power test.R | Power test | This uses data from Xavius Boone's 2019 OGC REU experiment (Github link: [@Boone-2019-urchin-anemone-fed-unfed](https://github.com/stier-lab/Boone-2019-urchin-anemone-fed-unfed)) to run a power test to estimate minimum sample sizes needed to find significance in the data.
+kelp consumption analysis.R | Analyze kelp consumption | This works through data organization and analysis of urchin foraging behavior minus video analysis; analysis with mixed model ANOVA. video analysis.R | Analyze trial videos | This works through data organization and analysis of urchin foraging behavior using videos shot by GoPro Hero 3+; each tile containing Corynactis was subject to one trial for video analysis. water temperature.R | Average water temperatures | This works through data analysis averaging water temperature during each day experiments were run, separated by location (either campus point wet lab or Marine Biotech balcony. power test.R | Power test | This uses data from Xavius Boone's 2019 OGC REU experiment (Github link: [@Boone-2019-urchin-anemone-fed-unfed](https://github.com/stier-lab/Boone-2019-urchin-anemone-fed-unfed)) to run a power test to estimate minimum sample sizes needed to find significance in the data.

 # Data